Druw-Ilg/interactive-calendar/README.md

 - No timezone handling; uses local browser time.
 - Event overlap styling is minimal.

+## Bonus features attempted

+- Attempted Dark Mode Toggle and Drag & Drop Mock, couldn't complete due to deadline (will definitely work on it)

 ## Getting Started

 First, run the development server: